 You'll also see this option when creating new ads

 Create New Ad

-Here you can set Headline Part 1, Headline Part 2, Description, Final URL, Path 1, Path 2, Mobile Final URL (if necessary), with Top Suggestions for each section, and a preview of how it would look.
+Here you can set Headline Part 1, Headline Part 2, Description, Final URL, Path 1, Path 2, Label (optional) Mobile Final URL (optional), with Top Suggestions for each section, and a preview of how it would look.
 When you are satisfied, just press the "Create Ad" button.